 North End Public Safety Committee Chair, David Marx, invited Captain Kenneth Fong and Office Teddy Boyle to this month’s North End Waterfront Residents’ Association (NEWRA) meeting, to address residents’ concerns about public safety around the North End.

-A hot topic of interest was the recent incident involving teenagers allegedly underaged drinking, fighting, and shouting in the North End.
-Usually gathering around the Commercial Street ice rink and park area, teenagers have been known to also make a mess in the Christopher Columbus Park too.
+A hot topic of interest was the recent incident involving teenagers allegedly underage drinking, fighting, and shouting in the North End.
+Usually gathering around the Commercial Street ice rink and park area, teenagers have been known to also make a mess in Christopher Columbus Park too.

 Captain Fong addressed the issue that arose when teenagers “mostly from the North Shore suburbs” came en masse to the North End’s Commercial Street.
 Captain Fong believes there is a private social media group on Snapchat where teenagers are communicating where to meet.
 He said that they had Boston Police and State Troopers push the crowds towards Atlantic Avenue to get them out of the area.

 In recent months there has been an increase of homelessness in the North End.
 People have shown concern about the homeless that have set up behind the Mirabella Pool and near the newly renovated Eliot School.

 Captain Fong mentioned a homeless man that dangled a dead rat and broke a windshield wiper off of a police cruiser while fighting a police officer.
 Officers arrested him and put him in touch with mental health services.
 A judge put a stay-away order stating that he could not be in the North End.
 Despite that, he made his way back into the neighborhood.
 As a result, the man is currently in police custody.
 Captain Fong suggested that if there are any trespassing homeless people, to call the Boston Police and they will respond to the situation.

 (05:30): NEWRA Members and NE Residents Questions – Teenager issue